rcmaniac25/d3fabric/README.md

 What isn't slow?
 Canvas.

 Can d3.js work with Canvas?
-Nope.
-A simple Google search will give you many "uses" of d3 with Canvas, and requests for its interop.
+Not in the way we hoped.
+It seemed like numerous requests for interop and workarounds were developed.
+But it didn't let us to just say "append('rect')" and be done with it.

 To avoid working directly with Canvas and it's low-level API, the decision to use [FabricJS](http://fabricjs.com/) was made.